Mastering Modern Protection, Configuring Intune App Protection Policies in 2025 (Part 2)

 Key Risks:

-Compliance Checklist: Is Your Microsoft 365 Environment Ready?
+Microsoft 365 Compliance Checklist: Is Your Environment Audit-Ready?

 • Sensitivity labels deployed across SharePoint, OneDrive, and Teams